 ”Obenshain votes the way Cuccinelli talks,” Parrish warns.

-Parrish says voters need to look closely at House candidates’ positions voting, which is why EVPAC, the political-action arm of Equality Virginia, has endorsed some pro-equality candidates, and has posted the written responses to its endorsement questionnaire from all General Assembly candidates on its website.
+Parrish says voters need to look closely at House candidates’ positions and voting records, which is why EVPAC, the political-action arm of Equality Virginia, has endorsed some pro-equality candidates, and has posted the written responses to its endorsement questionnaire from all General Assembly candidates on its website.
 EVPAC has also been organizing volunteers to canvass and call prospective voters on behalf of some of its endorsed candidates.

 ”I believe, particularly if there’s higher turnout, we will definitely see a General Assembly that has more LGBT-friendly faces,” Parrish says. ”It’s a long haul, particularly after two decades of GOP-led redistricting in the House.”